harmony-one/h/progress/rikako-hatoya.md

+2025-05-20 Tue: Continuation with Silo.
+Started working on creating subgraphs to fetch deposit amount data.

 2025-05-19 Mon: Researched into how the reward system of Silo works and how to calculate points rewards that rely on campaigns/airdrops.
 Started working on adding base APR calculation for 2 vaults.

 2025-05-18 Sun: Look into more of interesting BTC vaults.